Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-8/001-intro-react/notes.md

 };
 ```

+## html classes in javaScript

+In order to set a `class` name in javaScript you need to use `className`.
+In javaScript the `class` keyword is use to build object classes, so `className` was made so that we can avoid this problem.
+This is not an exclusive problem to React.
+This is just the JavaScript API and React uses it.

 ## Adding Style

 We can add style by using the `className` prop and defining styles for that class in an imported CSS file.